Address: Brands Hatch Circuit, Fawkham, Longfield, Kent DA3 8NG, United Kingdom

 In January 2020, work to improve safety in the final part of the lap bagan, centred around creating enlarged gravel traps at the Clearways and Clark Curve section of the circuit.
 Armco barriers and debris fencing will be further away from the circuit, leaving the gravel trap significantly extended in order to increase its effectiveness.
 Spectators can still watch around the outside of the final section of the lap, with a raised viewing area constructed to improve the view.

-Today, the circuit's headline international event are the DTM and the Blancpain GT Series, while the British Touring Car and British Superbike Championships remain major crowd pullers.
+Today, the circuit's headline international event is the GT World Series, while the British Touring Car and British Superbike Championships remain major crowd pullers.
 A full programme of club racing, testing and promotional days mean that Brands is as busy as ever.

 Brands Hatch is situated in south east England, around 20 miles from Central London.
 All of London's international airports are within relatively easy reach; Gatwick is 34 miles away, while Heathrow is an hour long drive up the M25.
 London City Airport is the closest at 20 miles, but has fewer international flights.